RiguyX/passphrasegen/README.md

 # passphrasegen

+Warning: Developer does not recommend use of this program.

 Provides passphrases like correcthorsebatterystaple.net without the security issues of a web-based password generator.

 THIS PROGRAM WORKS FOR LINUX ONLY!